AcreetionOS/AcreetionOSDocumentationPlan/documentation/ProjectDocuments/AcreetionOSLinux-Architecture.md

 ## 7. Build and Release Process for Packages.
 Issue Description

-The AcreetionOS Linux Project uses build machines, virtual machines, Docker containers, and more to build build packages and test packages.
+The AcreetionOS Linux Project uses build machines, virtual machines, Docker containers, and more to build packages and test packages.
 Those containers pull source code and build packages using makepkg [https://wiki.archlinux.org/title/Makepkg].
 Each day the containers pull from the project maintainers repositories of the packages below:

 alsa-firmware
 alsa-plugins